PlutoZhang/ztrial-scenarios/scenario_1.md

 - Log in to the Zowe Desktop
 - Use Zowe Command Line Interface (Zowe CLI) to submit a job
-- Use Job Entry Subsystem (JES) explorer to query JES jobs with filters, and view the related status.
+- Use Job Entry Subsystem (JES) explorer to query the job with filters, and view the related status.
-- Use TN3270 in Zowe desktop to monitor regions and modify a threshold for short-on-storage `(just an example, a common task when using 3270 emulators.
-A simple task presented would help customers learn the similar but cloud-like operations)`
+- Use TN3270 in Zowe desktop to view the job and (purge the job)
+- Use the Zowe CLI to create data sets and upload to mainframe
-- Using the MVS Explorer to submit data sets to JES
+- Use the MVS Explorer to view the data sets

-Important: Get started with this scenario to learn how to navigate on the Zowe Desktop and complete mainframe tasks using underlying REST APIs.
-Then, you can complete other scenarios to use different applications to work together and even create your own applications to suit your needs.
+Important: Get started with this scenario to learn how to navigate on the Zowe Desktop and complete mainframe tasks.
+Then, you can complete the second scenario to use different applications to work together and even create your own applications to suit your needs.

 If you haven't started the scenario, complete the following steps:
 1. Double-click Z Trial Wizard.exe on the desktop.